“Don’t eat sugary foods.”

-The rising number of diseases in the past few years has put people into introspection.
+The rising number of diseases in the past few years have made many people look at their health differently.
 People have started caring more about maintaining a healthy lifestyle and getting the right nutrition in the right way.

-Society has been labeling food as ‘good’ or ‘bad,’ where pizzas and burgers fall under the ‘bad’ category, whereas broccoli and spinach excel in the ‘good’ one.
+Society has forever been labeling food as ‘good’ or ‘bad,’ For instance, foods like pizzas and burgers have been put under the ‘bad’ category, while foods such as broccoli and spinach are accepted as the ‘good’ category.

-Labeling food or forbidding a few food items, them more desirable, which may lead to the overindulgence of such foods.
+Labeling foods or forbidding a few food items, makes them even more desirable, which may lead to the overindulgence of such foods.

 According to science, knowledge of proper nutrition is continually changing with evidence.
-Just a few years back, Carbohydrates, the primary source of energy, were essential and “good,” but now people are refraining from them.
-Fats that were all “bad” and unhealthy have changed their status.
+Just a few years back, Carbohydrates, the primary source of energy, were essential and “good,” but now people are avoiding them altogether .
+Fats that were once, all “bad” and unhealthy are now viewed differently.
 Now, we have “good fats” and “bad fats.”
-Our notion of what healthy food and a healthy diet are continually changing for several years.
+Our notion of what healthy food and a healthy diet are, have been continually changing for several years.